gucci-on-fleek/lockdown-browser/Readme.md

 The _Lockdown Browser_ detects a few BIOS-related registry keys in `HKLM:\HARDWARE\DESCRIPTION`.
 Therefore, `sandbox_run.ps1` deletes these keys/values.

 When the _Lockdown Browser_ detects that `VmComputeAgent.exe` is running, it realizes it is in a VM and refuses to launch.
 This program is part of the _Windows Sandbox_, and cannot be stopped without crashing the VM.
 However, when the _Browser_ checks all the running programs, it also opens and examines each image file.
-If `sandbox_run.ps1` deletes the image file, the _Lockdown Browser_ acts as if the program isn't even running.
+If `sandbox_run.ps1` deletes the image file, the _Lockdown Browser_ acts like the program isn’t even running.

 The _Lockdown Browser_ calls `GetSystemMetrics(SM_REMOTESESSION)` to determine if it runs in an RDP session.
 Since this function is in `user32.dll`, there aren’t any trivial ways to fix this.
 However, [_Microsoft Detours_](https://github.com/microsoft/Detours) allows you to intercept and replace any function in any `.dll`.
 A small hook (`GetSystemMetrics-Hook.cpp`) is used with `Detours` to intercept the function call and return a false value.

 Because this tool runs in the _Windows Sandbox_, no state is retained between sessions.
 Therefore, this tool provides a scripted installer for the _Lockdown Browser_.
 The _Lockdown Browser_’s installer is a little tricky to script, so the installation is a little hacky, but it works.
-And again, the _Sandbox_ is completely isolated from the rest of your system, so the _Lockdown Browser_ cannot cause any harm to your computer.
+And again, the _Sandbox_ is wholly isolated from the rest of your system, so the _Lockdown Browser_ cannot cause any harm to your computer.

 ## Support

-If you're having any difficulties installing the prerequisites or any other questions, please [start a new discussion](https://github.com/gucci-on-fleek/lockdown-browser/discussions/new?category=q-a) and we'll be happy to help.
-If you're experiencing any bugs while building the project or running the _Windows Sandbox_, please [open a new issue](https://github.com/gucci-on-fleek/lockdown-browser/issues/new?template=bug-report.yml).
-If you would like to submit a patch, please [open a new pull request](https://github.com/gucci-on-fleek/lockdown-browser/compare).
+If you’re having any difficulties installing the prerequisites or have any other questions, please [start a new discussion](https://github.com/gucci-on-fleek/lockdown-browser/discussions/new?category=q-a), and we’ll be happy to help.
+If you’re experiencing any bugs while building the project or running the _Windows Sandbox_, please [open a new issue](https://github.com/gucci-on-fleek/lockdown-browser/issues/new?template=bug-report.yml).
+If you want to submit a patch, please [open a new pull request](https://github.com/gucci-on-fleek/lockdown-browser/compare).

-I will also usually reply to emails, but I have a _very_ busy schedule, so it may take a while (many months) for me to respond, and I will often end up asking you to post an issue on GitHub anyways.
-So to reiterate, the best way to get support is to post [an issue](https://github.com/gucci-on-fleek/lockdown-browser/issues/new) or [a discussion](https://github.com/gucci-on-fleek/lockdown-browser/discussions/new) here on GitHub.
+I will also usually reply to emails, but I have a _very_ busy schedule, so it may take a while (many months) for me to respond, and I will often ask you to post an issue on GitHub.
+So, to reiterate, the best way to get support is to post [an issue](https://github.com/gucci-on-fleek/lockdown-browser/issues/new) or [a discussion](https://github.com/gucci-on-fleek/lockdown-browser/discussions/new) here on GitHub.

 ## License

 All code is licensed under the [_Mozilla Public License_, version 2.0](https://www.mozilla.org/en-US/MPL/2.0/) or greater.
 The documentation is licensed under [CC-BY-SA, version 4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode) or greater, in addition to the MPL.
-The _Detours_ submodule has an MIT licence as detailed in `Detours/LICENSE.md`.
+The _Detours_ submodule has an MIT license as detailed in `Detours/LICENSE.md`.

-In addition to the formal licence terms, I would appreciate it if users do not distribute any binaries: I intend for this project to be merely a proof-of-concept, and any binaries circulating on the internet diminish this status.
-Of course, you are well within your rights to ignore this request, but I would appreciate it if you respect my wishes.
+In addition to the formal license terms, I would appreciate it if users do not distribute any binaries: I intend for this project to be merely a proof-of-concept, and any binaries circulating on the internet diminish this status.
+Of course, you are within your rights to ignore this request, but I would appreciate it if you would respect my wishes.
 Thanks!